Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark

-Previous studies have reported that the ill-posedness can be reduced by resorting to Synthetic Aperture Radar (SAR) data, which is cloud-penetrable and inherently reflects the geometrical shapes of ground objects~\citep{ebel2020multisensor, gao2020cloud, GLF-CR}.
-However, SAR data is usually unaffordable~\citep{atwood2013addressing}, especially for global Earth data.
-Thanks to the freely accessible global SAR data provided by the European Space Agency, we further include the Sentinel-1 SAR data in our Planet-CR dataset to promote cloud removal of PlanetScope data.
-Compared with the existing cloud removal datasets like SEN12MS-CR, which mostly explore the fusion of Sentinel-1 SAR data and Sentinel-2 optical data with the same resolution of $10m$, our Planet-CR dataset helps to understand a more practical yet more complex problem, \ie, multi-modal and multi-resolution data fusion based cloud removal, in which the misalignment due to resolution difference, field-of-view mismatch, disparity, etc. has to be considered.
+Previous studies have indicated that the ill-posedness can be reduced by resorting to Synthetic Aperture Radar (SAR) data, which is cloud-penetrable and inherently reflects the geometrical characteristics of ground objects~\citep{ebel2020multisensor, gao2020cloud, GLF-CR}. {\revise In these studies, SAR data with resolutions comparable to optical data, or downsampled higher-resolution SAR data, is often utilized as a complementary data source for cloud removal.
+However, compensating for Planet data presents further intricacies, as acquiring high-resolution SAR data with a resolution similar to that of Planet data, such as TerraSAR-X and COSMO-SkyMed satellite data, is typically unaffordable~\citep{luo2022monitoring}, especially on a global scale.
+Yet, there's a promising alternative: the freely available global Sentinel-1 SAR data from the European Space Agency, albeit of a lower resolution, can be incorporated into our M3R-CR dataset to enhance the cloud removal performance.} Compared with existing cloud removal datasets like SEN12MS-CR, which mostly explore the fusion of Sentinel-1 SAR data and Sentinel-2 optical data at a consistent resolution of 10m, our \datasetname{} dataset helps to understand a more practical yet more complex problem: multi-modal and multi-resolution data fusion based cloud removal, in which {\revise the alignment inaccuracies stemming from resolution difference, more pronounced misalignment issues in high-resolution images due to factors like field-of-view mismatch and disparity, have to be accounted for}.